-The spectacular Dolomiti Superski area is the largest in the world.
+The spectacular Dolomiti Superski area comprises of 12 ski regions with a total of 1200 km of slopes making it the largest ski carousel in the world.
 It has much to offer skiers looking for a challenge as well as intermediates and beginners.

-The region is inscribed on UNESCO World Heritage list for outstanding natural beauty.
+The Dolomites are inscribed on UNESCO World Heritage list for outstanding natural beauty, with good reason.

 Dotted throughout the region are characterful mountain bars and restaurants, some of which have Michelin stars, and some of which are world famous (generally not overpriced either!).
 All these establishments are of such a high standard that we challenge you to find one that is less than excellent!

 It will be impossible to experience all the area has to offer in just one week – we’re sure you’ll want to return!

 Alta Badia, San Cassiano

 Alta Badia is one of the 12 regions in Dolomiti Superski and is joined to a number of other regions around the famous Sella Ronda circuit with over 500km of directly linked pistes.
 The village of San Cassiano is surrounded by stunning mountains and lies between Cortina and Val Badia.
 It is one of four villages around the Ski Carousel play area which takes you between La Villa with its famous ‘Gran Risa’ World Cup run, Corvara and Colfosco.

 One of the world’s most unique and memorable ski runs, the Hidden Valley, is close by.
 At the bottom of this beautiful run from the top of Lagazuoi, you can be pulled back to the lifts by horse-drawn cart.

 Our chalet is just three lifts away from the famous Sella Ronda – a day’s ski around a group of stunning peaks, taking in Corvara, Val Gardena, Arabba.
 Half an hour from Arabba is the Marmolada glacier.